Mycoplasma genitalium: Treatment

-Treatment of Mycoplasma genitalium infections is becoming increasingly difficult due to rapidly growing antimicrobial resistance.
+Treatment of Mycoplasma genitalium infections can be difficult due to increased antimicrobial resistance.
 Diagnosis and treatment is further hampered by the fact that Mycoplasma genitalium infections are not routinely tested.
 Studies have demonstrated that a 5-day course of azithromycin has a superior cure rate compared to a single, larger dose.
 Further, a single dose of azithromycin can lead to the bacteria becoming resistant to azithromycin.
 Among Swedish patients, doxycycline was shown to be relatively ineffective (with a cure rate of 48% for women and 38% for men); and treatment with a single dose of azithromycin is not prescribed due to it inducing antimicrobial resistance.
 The five-day treatment with azithromycin showed no development of antimicrobial resistance.
 Based on these findings, UK doctors are moving to the 5-day azithromycin regimen.
 Doxycycline is also still used, and moxifloxacin is used as a second-line treatment in case doxycyline and azithromycin are not able to eradicate the infection.

 In patients where doxycycline, azithromycin and moxifloxacin all failed, pristinamycin has been shown to still be able to eradicate the infection.